mv160795/Machine-Learning/README.md

 Column : 14
 Rows : 45000

 **Libraries :**
-Pandas and Numoy         ---> pandas to read raw data into data frame and numpy to perform operations on arrays.
+Pandas and Numpy         ---> pandas to read raw data into data frame and numpy to perform operations on arrays.
 Scikit-learn/Sklearn     ---> for ML models
 Matplotlib and Seaborn   ---> For data visualization